vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

 ### MyPaint Brush Tool

 The new [MyPaint](http://mypaint.org/) Brush tool is now enabled by default.
-Daniel Sabo and Michael Natterer improved its performance and made MyPaint brushes available via an aready familiar dockable dialog interface, with previews and tagging.
+Daniel Sabo and Michael Natterer improved its performance and made MyPaint brushes available via an already familiar dockable dialog interface, with previews and tagging.

-Jehan Pagès collaborated with the MyPaint team: he [ported libmypaint to autotools](http://mypaint.org/blog/2016/05/20/libmypaint-now-uses-autotools/), allowing in particular standard builds on all platforms, and work is being done to turn default brushes into a separately shipped package.
+Jehan Pagès collaborated with the MyPaint team: he [ported libmypaint to autotools](http://mypaint.org/blog/2016/05/20/libmypaint-now-uses-autotools/), allowing, in particular, standard builds on all platforms, and work is being done to turn the default brushes into a separately shipped package.

 ### Symmetry Painting